aws-samples/aws-modernization-with-quali/content/z_90_cleanup/_index.md

 chapter: true
 draft: false
 weight: 90
 ---

-- **Your Torque trial instance** - The Torque trial instance that you used in this workshop will automatically be terminated after 30 days.
-There isn't anything you need to do.
-If you would like keep it, you can upgrade to a paying plan.
+- **Your Torque instance** - The Torque free instance that you used in this workshop will automatically remain active for as long as you need it.
+If you need more out of if, you can upgrade to a paying plan.
 [Contact us](https://info.quali.com/contact-us) for more details.

 - **Amazon Resources** - To cleanup your Amazon S3 resources, go to your [S3 service console](https://s3.console.aws.amazon.com/s3/home#/listBuckets).
 Select the artifact-repo-promotionapp bucket and click **Empty**.
 ![Empty S3 bucket](/images/cleanup/delete-s3-3.png)